-As discussed in "Device Addresses" on page 4, an I/O device is represented as an address or range of addresses in the physical address space.
-A kernel-level device driver has the ability to set up a mapping between the physical address of a device register and an arbitrary location in the address space of a user-level process.
+As discussed in "Physical Device Addresses" on page 4, an I/O device is represented as an address or range of addresses in the address space of its bus.
+A kernel-level device driver has the ability to set up a mapping between the bus address of a device register and an arbitrary location in the address space of a user-level process.
 When this has been done, the device register appears to be a variable in memory-the program can assign values to it, or refer to it in expressions.